Kyle022-kn/LinguaTrack-AI-week8/replit.md

 - **Set up database schema and storage layer**
 - **Connected frontend authentication to database API**
 - **Fixed critical security vulnerability: Server now enforces "learner" role for all new registrations (no client-controlled role assignment)**
+- **Integrated OpenAI for AI-powered journaling with grammar correction and vocabulary feedback**
+- **Added rich topic content with detailed learning materials for all languages**
+- **Implemented PWA capabilities for mobile app experience (manifest, service worker, install prompt)**
+- **Added authentication and rate limiting to AI endpoints (10 requests/min for analysis, 5 requests/min for prompts)**

 ## Configuration Notes
 - The Vite dev server is configured to work with Replit's proxy system